ace-dent/gbc-hw/gbc-census/README.md

 ## Acknowledgements

-Contributors: @3615Retro, @Matthaios-Bobolis, @ThibautPlg.
+Thank you to our contributors: @3615Retro, @Matthaios-Bobolis, @ThibautPlg, @tlayne. 🙌
-Special thanks to @Gekkio for the Game Boy hardware [database](https://gbhwdb.gekkio.fi).
+Special thanks to @Gekkio for the Game Boy hardware database ([gbhwdb](https://gbhwdb.gekkio.fi)).

 ## Legal

-All trademarks referenced in this project remain the sole property of their respective owners.
+All trademarks are the property of their respective owners.

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Under this license, you may share and adapt this work, provided you attribute it properly, share derivatives under the same license, and do not use it for commercial purposes.

-The data contained within this project is provided "as is", without warranty of any kind regarding accuracy, completeness, or fitness for any specific purpose.
-Use of the provided data is entirely at your own risk.
+The content within this project is provided "as is", without warranty of any kind regarding accuracy, completeness, or fitness for any specific purpose.
+Use of the provided content is entirely at your own risk.
 Please see the LICENSE for full terms of use.

-For inquiries regarding alternative licensing arrangements, commercial use, or other permissions, please contact the project author directly.
+For alternative licensing arrangements, commercial use, or other permissions, please contact the project author directly.

 <a href="http://creativecommons.org/licenses/by-nc-sa/4.0/">